UCF Knights football: Acrisure Bounce House (2007–present)

-FBC Mortgage Stadium, the Knights home field since 2007.
+Acrisure Bounce House, the Knights home field since 2007.

 In 2005, in response to the dilapidated state of the Citrus Bowl, its distance from UCF's main campus, and lack of revenue derived from the games played there, UCF formally proposed building an on-campus stadium.
 Additional motivations included drawing more students to the games, a more intimate setting, and establishing game-day traditions on campus.
 In December 2005, the UCF Board of Trustees approved the construction of a new on-campus stadium.
 The new stadium, at the time named Bright House Networks Stadium, was originally planned to open in time for the 2006 football season, but neighborhood opposition delayed construction by a year.

 Stadium construction was finished in 2007.
 The first home-game took place on September 15, 2007, as the Knights nearly upset the No. 6-ranked Texas Longhorns.
-The current seating capacity of the stadium is 44,206, Following the 2014 season, the stadium underwent $8 million in renovations.
-A $90 million expansion and of Roth Tower began in 2025, with renovations scheduled to be completed in 2026.
+Following the 2014 season, the stadium underwent $8 million in renovations.
+A $90 million expansion of Roth Tower began in December 2024, with renovations completed in time for the 2026 season.
+With the Roth Tower expansion, the current seating capacity of the stadium is 45,906.

 The facility's nickname is the Bounce House due to it being susceptible to considerable shaking when the crowd jumps in unison.
 Measures were undertaken following the stadium's inaugural season to reduce these effects to ensure safety.
 On May 31, 2022, FBC Mortgage entered a ten-year, $19.5 million naming rights deal.
 On July 1, 2025, the FBC Mortgage company was rebranded to Acrisure, and the stadium was renamed Acrisure Bounce House.

-As of November 8, 2025, UCF has compiled an overall record at the stadium of 89–32.
+Through September 4, 2026, UCF has compiled an overall record at the stadium of 91–32.

 Rivalries

 Though UCF remains a relatively young program that has shifted conferences several times, it has several long-standing rivalries with schools throughout the duration of Conference USA and The American.
 The university's biggest rival historically is their instate rival, the University of South Florida Bulls, played from 2005 to 2008, and since 2013.
-Other minor rivalries include the Florida Gators, Bethune–Cookman Wildcats, Houston Cougars, Marshall Thundering Herd, and the Memphis Tigers.

 One other unofficial rivalry, known as the Civil Conflict, exists between UCF and UConn.
 However, UCF does not acknowledge the rivalry, and has publicly dismissed it.